Structure Unbiased Adversarial Model for Medical Image Segmentation: Experimental Results

 \subsubsection{Ablation Study and Discussion}

 In order to justify each component of the proposed method, we conduct the following ablation studies.
 The following methods are compared: (1) The baseline approach is the direct use of the model trained on SINA without any other processing, denoted as w/o Translation.
 (2) The proposed diffeomorphic spatial transformation method to warp ATLANTIS images to SINA, denoted as DiffR.
 (3) The proposed DiffR method with clustering map $u^*$, denoted as DiffR + $u^*$.
 (4) A combination of spatial transformation and structure-preserving GAN to the DiffR spatial transformation results, denoted as Transformation + GAN.
 (5) The combination in (4) with $u^*$, denoted as Transformation + GAN + $u^*$.
-(6) Our proposed method.
-The results show that all the components are effective, as shown in T TABLE \ref{table:ablation}.
+(6) Our prpoposed method without the maximum SSIM mechanism.
+(7) The intensity translation module of the proposed method is replaced by the Fourier-transform-based method \cite{yang2020fda}.
+(8) Our proposed method.
+The results show that all the components are effective, as shown in TABLE \ref{table:ablation}.

 Here we find out the reason that a straightforward combination of proposed spatial transformation method and the structure-preserving GAN cannot work well.
-It is because that the texture distortion caused by the spatial transformation are hard to be removed by the structure-preserving translation GAN.
+It is because that the texture distortion caused by the spatial transformation is hard to be removed by the structure-preserving translation GAN.
 Fig. \ref{fig:ablation} shows an example for visual comparison.
 As shown, if we only employ a spatial transformation method, we are unable to obtain an accurate deformation.
 However, there are still many distortions in the translated results, such as the line-shape noise patterns.
 Such distortions could lower the segmentation performance and can hardly be eased by intensity distribution translation methods.
 For example, source image warped by DiffR Attention and transferred intensity distributions still remains distorted.
 Because it is hard to separate these distortions from structure, the network might consider them as structures rather than intensity distribution.
+Additionally, Fig. \ref{fig:Fourier} shows that the Fourier-transform-based method can not be effectively applied to replace the intensity translation module.
+Although Fourier-transform-based methods demonstrate notable proficiency in efficiently translating images, these methods are susceptible to introducing distortions in the translated results due to deformations.
+This susceptibility arises from the sensitivity of high-frequency components to deformations.
+Particularly, during the intensity translation phase, where inputs comprise deformed source images and basic structure contours, the high-frequency components of these deformed source images often contain distortions resulting from the deformations.